 Every first-time apartment renter makes mistakes as they get familiar with the process and rules of renting.
-When you start looking for a new place, make sure you visit in person, carefully read and understand the lease, document everything, and try your best to be a responsible tenant.
+When you start looking for a new apartment, make sure you visit in person, carefully read and understand the lease, document everything, and try your best to be a responsible tenant.
 The fewer mistakes you make, the less it will cost you, and the easier renting will become.
 (Once you’re moved in, be sure to follow our tips on how to be a great renter as well!)

 Join the Roost Community